vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machine-Basics/mFibonnaci-State-Machine-eg.md

 \big( 1 − R(X) \big) \cdot \big[ P(X\cdot \omega) − Q(X) \big] + R(X)\cdot \big[ P(X \cdot \omega) − 23 \big] = \bigg\lvert_{\mathcal{H}}\ 0\quad\text{ }\text{ }\text{ } \\
 (1 − R(X)) · [Q(Xω) − (P(X) · Q(X))] + R(X)\cdot [Q(Xω) − 46] = \bigg\lvert_{\mathcal{H}}\ 0
 $$
 In the context of our mFibonacci SM, the verifier can set the initial conditions $\big( A_0 , B_0 \big) $ to values of his or her own choice, and generate the state machine while keeping $A_0$ and $B_0$ secret.
-The prover's task is therefore, to prove knowledge of $A_0$ and $B_0$ that led to a given n-th term of the mFibonacci Series.
+The prover's task is therefore, to prove knowledge of $A_0$ and $B_0$ that led to a given N-th term of the mFibonacci Series.